How To Calm Down An Overactive Sympathetic Nervous System (Stress Response)

 Your parasympathetic systems oversee the relaxation response – which is also known as the calming response or the regenerative response.

 All healing takes place in this restorative system.

-The main idea to remember here is that you calm SNS by activating PSNS activity.
+The main idea to remember here is that you lower SNS activity (stress) by activating PSNS activity.

 This helps you take your foot off the as pedal and leave it on the brake pedal long enough to create some real healing and wholeness.

 Here are 3 proven ways to activate your parasympathetic (relaxation) response: